theblackoreo/ACA-Project/README.md

   - step 1: Clone the repository with "git clone" or download the folder from this page
   - step 2: Compile the program with a c++ compiler (Ubuntu: g++ mazeSolver.cpp -o mazeSolver -std=c++11 $(pkg-config --cflags --libs opencv))
   - step 3: Run the program specifing the image source. (i.e Ubuntu: ./mazeSolver test5.png)

+## Parallel implementation

+ PRE-REQUISITES:

+ Library:

+ * OpenCV installed
+ * OpenMPI installed

+HOW TO RUN

+  - step 1: Clone the repository with "git clone" or download the folder from this page
+  - step 2: Compile the program with a mpic++ compiler (Ubuntu: mpic++ --std=c++11 $(pkg-config --cflags --libs opencv)) googleFinal.cpp -o googlefinal
+  - step 3: Run the program specifing the image source. (i.e Ubuntu: mpirun -n "ncores" ./googlefinal test5.png)

+In this file is discussed a performace analysis in terms of speedup and timing focusing on running parallel implementation using Google Cloud Cluster of VMs.